 Curing is a process involved in all kinds of products, most commonly meat and fish.
 Officially, it’s a process during which a chemical reaction or physical action takes place, resulting in a harder, tougher, more stable substance or bond.

 For meat and fish, curing is a form of preserving.
-For cold-processed soap, it’s more a form of finishing.
+When it comes to cold-processed soap, it’s more a form of finishing.
 For the 4-6 weeks it takes cold-processed soap to cure, there’s a slight bit of pH finalizing, but mostly, curing consists of a physical action – evaporation – during which the bar becomes harder as it loses water.
 Soap can be used before it’s fully cured, but since it’s not really finished, and therefore not as hard as it will be, non-cured soap won’t last anywhere near as long as bars that are allowed to finish.

 It’s in the Chemistry

 Soap doesn’t really sweat.
 In fact, what happens is the opposite of sweating.
 But it can look like it sweats.
 And that sweating can take the appearance of “weeping” or the formation of a crystalline-like powder or haze.
 One source we found uses the term “glycerin dew.”

 The truth lies, as much does in much soapmaking, in the chemistry.
 One of the natural byproducts of true soapmaking is glycerin.
 In that respect, all true soap is glycerin soap, just not in the way that term is commonly used.
 Glycerin qualifies as a humectant, a substance that attracts and retains moisture beneath the surface through absorption.
 Natural soap, with its glycerin retained, can attract humidity due to climate or where it’s stored.
 Especially in humid climates, sweating can be an issue.
 The best advice is the simplest: Let your soap harden and cure at natural room temperature and then store in a cool, dry place.